pahen/madge/README.md

 madge --json path/src/app.js | tr '[a-z]' '[A-Z]' | madge --stdin
 ```

+# Interactive Controls
+`Left click` selects node(with edges) or edge.
+Other edges will be dimmed.

+`Left click` out of context(node or edge) resets everything to the initial state.

+`Right click` selects an additional node(with edges) or edge.
+Has no effect if there are no previously selected items.
+Previously selected nodes or edges will be slightly dimmed(but will stay colored).

+`Escape` resets everything to the initial state.

 # Debugging

 > To enable debugging output if you encounter problems, run madge with the `--debug` option then throw the result in a gist when creating issues on GitHub.